fungs/taxator-tk/doc/fileformats.md

 ### Formatting

 The input alignments to the program 'taxator' are given as TAB-separated columns with UNIX line breaks ('\n').
 Comment lines start with a '#'.
+Empty lines are also ignored.

+### Columns

 The fields are defined as

-### Columns

 1. query identifier
 2. query start position (1-based, inclusive)